olin/olinomic/rules.md

 ##202
 ###"What's A Turn?"
 One turn consists of two parts in this order: (1) proposing one rule-change and having it voted on, and (2) subtracting 291 from the ordinal number of the proposal, multiplying the result by the fraction of favorable votes it receives, rounding the result to the nearest integer, and adding this number to one's score (This yields a number between 0 and 10 for the first player, with the upper limit increasing by one each turn; more points are awarded for more popular proposals.).

-##203
-###"Majority Rules (Eventually)"
-A rule-change is adopted if and only if the vote is unanimous among the eligible voters.
-If this rule is not amended by the end of the second complete circuit of turns, it automatically changes to require only a simple majority.

 ##204
 ###"10 Points For Dissenterdor!"